zombieclinic/atm_exercise/README.md

 ## How to Run
 run the html.index and select what you wnat to do ether deposit or withdraw. type the amount in and click submit

+## Inporvments
+  I added more css styling and made the submut auto clear after each use

 ## Future Development
 In future development i plan on making it look more like a atm and adding more features.